Schneegans/dynamic-badges-action/README.md

     color: orange
 ```

-Once the action is executed, got to your gist.
+Once the action is executed, go to your gist.
 There should be a new file called `test.json`.
 You can view the raw content of this file at `https://gist.githubusercontent.com/<user>/<gist-ID>/raw/test.json`.
 Embed the badge with: